Guided Democracy in Indonesia: Confrontation with Malaysia

 In 1963 the establishment of Malaysia was announced, incorporating Federation of Malaya and the former British colonial possessions in northern Borneo.
 Indonesia rejected the formation as a neo-colonialist project of the United Kingdom.
 The Philippines also rejected the formation due to its claim to Sabah.
 PKI once again sought to exploit the issue to strengthen its political position.
 They organised mass demonstrations in Jakarta, during which the British Embassy was burned to the ground.
 On 17 September, a day after Malaysia was established, Indonesia broke off diplomatic relations with Malaysia, and shortly after, the low level conflict known as konfrontasi (confrontation) was commenced.

 Meanwhile, the army led by Lt.
 General Ahmad Yani became increasingly concerned with the worsening domestic situation and began to secretly contact the Malaysian government, while managing to obstruct the confrontation to minimal level.
-This was implemented to preserve an already exhausted army recently conducted the Operation Trikora, while also maintaining its political position.
+This was implemented to preserve an already exhausted army which recently conducted the Operation Trikora, while also maintaining its political position.
 At the same time, both the Soviet Union and the United States began courting the Indonesian army.
 The Soviet Union was anxious to reduce the influence of the China-oriented PKI, while the US was worried about communism per se, and large numbers of Indonesian officers travelled to the US for military training.
 However, during the confrontation the PKI was also targeting the army, and was attempting to infiltrate it.

 Sukarno withdrew Indonesia from the United Nations on 7 January 1965 when, with U.S. backing, Malaysia took a seat on UN Security Council.
 The confrontation largely subsided after the September 30 Movement weakened Sukarno's political standing.
 Both countries signed the Bangkok Accords on 16 August 1966, albeit protest from Sukarno.
 Relations between both countries were fully restored on 31 August 1967.